Wetland Determinations (also called Wetland Delineations

-If potential wetlands, farmed wetlands, or other water bodies appear to be present on a proposed development site (based on a review of Lake County on-line GIS maps; see On-Line Maps), the Watershed Development Ordinance (WDO) requires that a wetland determination of the site be performed within three (3) years of an initial permit application date.
+If potential wetlands, farmed wetlands, or other water bodies appear to be present on a proposed development site (based on a review of Lake County online GIS maps; see Online Maps), the Lake County Watershed Development Ordinance (WDO) requires that a wetland determination of the site be performed within three (3) years of an initial permit application date.
+A wetland determination also should be performed if other resources (e.g., aerial photos) suggest the potential for wetlands or water bodies on the property.
 Wetland determinations are to be performed by, or under the supervision of, a Lake County Certified Wetland Specialist.

 Wetland Determinations on Non-Agricultural Land (Non-Cropland)